matianfu/woodstock/README.md

 # Woodstock

-`woodstock` is a DBus client implementation using pure JavaScript.
+`woodstock` is a compact DBus client implementation using pure JavaScript.

 # Toolchain